A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 2. Are there appropriate safety measures, such as emergency exits and smoke detectors?

 3. Are registered nurses on staff?
-What are their hours, and what is the staff's ratio to their patients?
-If an RN isn't on duty 24/7, it's vital to know the center's protocol in case of nighttime emergencies.
+If so, what are their hours, and what is the staff-to-patient ratio?
+If an RN isn’t on duty 24/7, it’s vital to know the center’s protocol in case of nighttime emergencies.

 4. Are the halls and grounds well-lit?
 Are there handrails in the hallways?